Below are some answers to the frequently asked questions we get during the year that you may find helpful.

 Do you allow photography/videography in the garden?

 We are so glad the garden inspires you to take photos here!
-While we do not require permits for personal photography/video shoots, there are some rules you absolutely have to abide by when shooting in the garden:
+We do not require permits for personal photography/video shoots; however, please contact email@example.com for commercial and larger personal shoots.
+There are rules that you need to abide by when shooting in the garden:

-- You may not ever step into the garden beds, no matter the time of year.
+- You may never step into the garden beds, no matter the time of year.

 - You may not stand on the stone walls

 - You may not block any walkway or ask visitors not to use the walkways

 Anyone not abiding by these restrictions will be asked to leave immediately by the security team.

 Drones are not allowed anywhere in Millennium Park, including Lurie Garden, without a permit.
 Additionally, per city ordinance, drones are not permitted to fly when visitors are present.
 Contact firstname.lastname@example.org to inquire about obtaining a permit to fly a drone in the park.

 Do you allow private events to be held in the garden?